utzcoz/utzcoz.github.io/_posts/2020-05-29-Analyze-split-screen.markdown

 }
 ```

-If home stack is resizeable, it will call `DockedStackDividerController.notifyDockedStackMinimizedChanged` to notify `Divider` minimized docked state based on `IDockedStackListener`.
+If home stack is resizable, it will call `DockedStackDividerController.notifyDockedStackMinimizedChanged` to notify `Divider` minimized docked state based on `IDockedStackListener`.

 In `DividerView.setMinimizedDockStack`, it will set the divider window position to `mMinimizedSnapAlgorithm.getMiddleTarget().position` if the minimized state is true: